BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Ethical Theories and Principles

-As healthcare has become one of the most innovative spheres in the modern world, it is crucial to understand that such sphere remains constantly focused on human relations, decision-making, leadership, so ethical theories and concepts remain the valuable additional instrument.
+As healthcare has become one of the most innovative spheres in the modern world, it is crucial to understand that such a sphere remains constantly focused on human relations, decision-making, and leadership, so ethical theories and concepts remain valuable additional instruments.

 Ethical issues are core components of our every endeavor in the spiritually motivated and altruistic field of healthcare serving (Haddad & Geiger, 2023).
-By means of these models, the nature of intricate situations might be better comprehended, just decisions made, as well as an ethical atmosphere at Mercy Medical Center encouraged (Haddad & Geiger, 2023).
+Using these models, the nature of intricate situations might be better comprehended, just decisions made, as well as an ethical atmosphere at Mercy Medical Center encouraged (Haddad & Geiger, 2023).

 It is through this discussion of this important and indeed rather complex topic that we shall find out how these ethical postures point us in the direction of ethical leadership.
 Positive results eventually follow ethical leadership, which is evidenced by within our esteemed place of work, Mercy Medical Center (Varkey, 2021).